alph-a07/react-travel-list/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+# 🧳 Welcome to the React Travel Checklist Project! 🧳

+Hey there, travel enthusiast!
+Ready to organize your trips like never before?
+This project will take you on a coding journey with React, where you’ll build an awesome travel checklist app.
+Let's get started!

+View the project live [here🔗](https://travelfaraway.vercel.app/)

+## 🧳 Available Scripts

+In the project directory, you can run several scripts to keep things moving smoothly.
+Here’s the rundown:

+### 🚀 `npm start`

+Kickstart the app in development mode!
+Visit [http://localhost:3000](http://localhost:3000) to see your travel checklist come to life.

+- **Live Reloading:** Make changes and see them instantly.
+No refresh needed!
+- **Linting Alerts:** Catch and fix code issues right in the console.

+### 🧪 `npm test`

+Run tests to ensure everything's functioning perfectly.

+- **Interactive Testing:** Tests run in watch mode, providing immediate feedback.
+- **Stay Informed:** Know exactly what's passing and what needs fixing.

+### 🔨 `npm run build`

+Ready to share your app with the world?
+Build it for production!

+- **Optimized Build:** React is bundled in production mode for peak performance.
+- **Minified Code:** Smaller file sizes with minification and hashed filenames.
+- **Deployment Ready:** Your app is now ready to be shared globally!

+### ⚙️ `npm run eject`

+Need full control?
+Eject for complete configuration access.

+- **One-Way Ticket:** Ejecting is permanent.
+Proceed with caution!
+- **Full Customization:** Access and tweak configuration files and dependencies.
+- **Total Control:** Tailor the setup exactly to your needs.

+Remember, you don’t have to eject to use the app.
+The default setup is perfect for most use cases.
+But if you need that extra control, it’s there for you!

+## 🧳 Features

+This travel checklist app comes packed with useful features to make your travels stress-free:

+### ✏️ Adding Items

+Easily add items to your checklist to ensure you don’t forget anything important.

+### 🔢 Deciding Number of Items

+Specify the quantity of each item you need for your trip.

+### ✅ Checking Items

+Mark items as checked when they’re packed, keeping you organized and on track.

+### ❌ Removing Items

+Effortlessly remove items from your list as needed.

+### 📊 Viewing List Statistics

+Get a clear overview of your checklist with statistics on packed and unpacked items.

+## 🧳 Ready to Get Organized?

+With these features and scripts, you're all set to start building, testing, and deploying your travel checklist app.
+Dive in, have fun, and may your travels be smooth and well-prepared! 🧳✨

+## Credits

+This project is a part of my learning process from [Jonas Schmedtmann](https://github.com/jonasschmedtmann)🫡.